Telepact/telepact/README.md

 ### If all I want is compact binary serialization, why not just use gRPC?

-jAPI and gRPC both have compact binary serialization for drastically improved efficiency over conventional serialization such as JSON.
-However, jAPI brings a critical new innovation to the space of RPC and binary serialization in that it _does not leak the ABI into the API_.
+uAPI and gRPC both have compact binary serialization for drastically improved efficiency over conventional serialization such as JSON.
+However, uAPI brings a critical new innovation to the space of RPC and binary serialization in that it _does not leak the ABI into the API_.